nadav-galili/regulation_training/instructions.md

 Below is a complete Product Requirements Document (PRD) designed for a Next.js developer building a B2B web application for employee regulation training.
-This document outlines the project’s vision, functionality, technical stack, user flows, and a complete Supabase database schema (with SQL queries) to guide your development.
+This document outlines the project's vision, functionality, technical stack, user flows, and a complete Supabase database schema (with SQL queries) to guide your development.

 Product Requirements Document (PRD)